 Knoxville Community Outreach

-Knoxville’s community outreach program is designed to support the FBI’s mission of protecting national security, combating crime, and defending our freedoms.
-By developing community partnerships and education and awareness initiatives through innovative programs, the Knoxville Division continues to build bridges and encourage dialogue among the diverse communities we serve.
+Knoxville’s community outreach program is designed to support the FBI’s mission.
+By developing community partnerships and education and awareness initiatives, the Knoxville Division continues to build bridges and encourage dialogue among the diverse communities we serve.

 Our programs include:

 Teachers and students, are you ready for an exciting opportunity to participate in the FBI Safe Online Surfing (FBI-SOS) Internet Challenge?
 The FBI-SOS Internet Challenge is an online educational program that teaches kids about Internet safety in a fun way, using interactive games and activities.
 While competing with other similar-size schools, students in 3rd through 8th grades learn to recognize online dangers and how to be safe cyber surfers.
 Students navigate games and scavenger hunts, which highlight safety tips and resources on topics such as cyber bullying, gaming safety, social networking, and online predators.
 There are unique online activities for each grade level.
 The challenge portion of the program will be the final quiz, which allows each school to have some friendly competition with other schools.

 FBI-SOS is open to all public and private schools and runs from October through May.
 Schools with the highest score each month will receive the FBI-SOS national trophy and a visit from a local FBI special agent when possible.
 Registration is easy and it’s free.
 Teachers or administrators may go to the website at https://sos.fbi.gov to find out more information and register.
 No information on students is collected or stored by the FBI.

 |2013 Citizens Academy class wearing Tyvek suits on ERT (Emergency Response Team) night.